 I have definitely had people reach out to me after the competition ended saying that they should’ve listened when we said to do the Gym so here’s to hoping you all can learn from others’ mistakes.–JeanaByte, What’s the National Cyber League Gym and How Do I Use It?

 “Participation” in the Preseason Game is defined pretty loosely.
 You must make at least one submission attempt, and the answer doesn’t need to be correct.
 If you don’t participate in the Preseason, you’ll be placed into what’s known as the Pewter Bracket for the Individual and Team Games.

-What placing in Pewter means is that you cannot officially rank on the leaderboard, and you will not receive a Scouting Report at the end of the season, effectively making your participation in the Individual Game somewhat of a waste of time and money.– JeanaByte, Everything You Need to Know about the National Cyber League Preseason Game
+What placing in Pewter means is that you cannot officially rank on the leaderboard, and you will not receive a Scouting Report [or prizes] at the end of the season, effectively making your participation in the Individual Game somewhat of a waste of time and money.– JeanaByte, Everything You Need to Know about the National Cyber League Preseason Game

 Your overall performance in the Preseason Game will appear as a tiny blurb at the bottom of page 2 of your Individual Game Scouting Report, but it’s not a highlight of the report, just evidence of your Bracket placement.
 You can see an example of how it will look in this sample Scouting Report.

 |You can read JeanaByte’s Spring 2020 tips for the Preseason Game here,|